For some, legacy systems have worked just fine, but will that always be the case?

 Legacy systems are beneficial in that they’ve worked for so long, so why quit now?
 And if it’s easy to use and cost-friendly, It may make sense to stay put.

-Those who want to switch but aren’t sure how to do it could always consult with asset management outsourcing firms or turkey asset management program (TAMP) service providers.
+Those who want to switch but aren’t sure how to do it could always consult with an investment operations outsourcing provider or move to turnkey asset management (TAMP) service providers.

 Whatever you do, always think about what’s good for the bottom line and your clients, as well as how to stave off the competition.